Ephibbs/train-chimp/README.md

 ## Core Tech Stack
 - Next.js for the frontend
-- Huggingface for dataset and model hosting + metadata
+- Huggingface for dataset and model hosting + metadata, dedicated inference
 - Weights & Biases for analytics
 - RunPod for fine-tuning that automatically starts and stops when idle, serverless inference
 - Together.ai for serverless lora inference

 ## Fun Implementation Detail

 Absolutely nothing is stored locally!
-I make use of huggingface's unlimited free public repo hosting to store all training artifacts and hack their model card tagging system to keep track of metadata on all fine-tuning runs.
-This means you can delete the TrainChimp folder and start fresh or maintain multiple copies on separate machines without losing any of your fine-tuning history.
+I make use of huggingface's unlimited free public repo hosting to store all training artifacts and reuse their model card tagging system to keep track of metadata on all fine-tuning runs.
+This means you can delete the TrainChimp folder and start fresh or maintain multiple copies on separate machines without losing any of your fine-tuning history or active jobs!

 ## Future plans
+- More model types (e.g. Diffusion, TTS, etc.)
+- Add fine-tuning analytics & real-time monitoring with Weights & Biases
+- Automatic evaluations on popular benchmarks (MMLU, HumanEval, etc.), create your own custom benchmarks
 - Multi-GPU support
 - More GPU providers (AWS, Lambda, Azure, etc.)
-- Add fine-tuning analytics & real-time monitoring
-- Automatic evaluations on popular benchmarks (MMLU, HumanEval, etc.)
-- More model types (e.g. Diffusion, TTS, etc.)

 ## ⚠️ Warning

 Only run this tool locally!
 Deploying this tool on a public server will expose your API keys.
-This is a work in progress.
+This project is a work in progress.

 ## Help build TrainChimp!